V0r-T3x/pwnagotchi_LCD_colorized_darkmode/README.md

 # pwnagotchi_LCD_colorized_darkmode
 This is a mod to change the LCD and web UI of a pwnagotchi with a colorized dark mode

-Colorized darkmode for the Pwnagotchi with a 1.33" LCD waveshare ST7789V hat
+Colorized darkmode for the Pwnagotchi with a 1.33" LCD waveshare ST7789V hat & soon it will manage the ST7735S 1.44
 --------------

 You need to activate the waveshare LCDHAT display on the pwnagotchi.